News – Bachelor of Science in engineering program approved

-Special offer for the first 20 juniors who commit to entering the Bachelor of Science in mechatronics engineering program in fall 2022: room and board fees waived for the 2022-23 year – a $9,994 value.
-Details coming soon.
+Special offer: the first 14 rising college juniors who commit to entering and are accepted into the Bachelor of Science in engineering-mechatronics program in fall 2025 will receive a food and housing fees grant for the 2025-26 year – a value of approximately $10,000.
 Email admissions@hesston.edu or call 620-327-4221 to learn more.

 Bachelor of Science in engineering degree, mechatronics track